sy2982/RoboToto/README.md

+# Introduction
 RoboToto is a hands-on project that combines mechanical design, software development, and 3D printing to create a functional quadruped robot.
 The project aims to provide enthusiasts, hobbyists, and students with a comprehensive learning experience in robotics and programming.
+The code is run on a Raspberry Pi 4 using headless display and connected with VNC viewer using the Pi as the hotspot connection.